mhimanshu712/ReactPad/README.md

 # reactPad
-This has some of the projects that I have done/doing in react.
+This has some of the projects that I have done/doing in React.